lfe/olp/README.md

 community libraries, packaged together in the same way that the Erlang Runtime System and various Erlang libraries are packaged together.

-HERE THERE BE DRAGONS: This is an experimental work in progres.
+HC SVNT DRACONES: This is an experimental work in progres.
 The ticket that is tracking this work at a high-level from the LFE perspective is here:
  * https://github.com/rvirding/lfe/issues/300